ewjay/fapiwiki/Editors-Draft-00.md

 In addition to the provision to the Public Client, the Confidential Client

-* shall authentciate with client secret to access the Token Endpoint as in Section 4.1.3 of OAuth 2.0 [RFC6749];
+* shall authenticate the client with client secret to access the Token Endpoint as in Section 4.1.3 of [RFC6749];

 ## 6. Accessing Protected Resources (Using tokens)